pylatex/im880b/README.md

 # Main Functions and Usage

-Please refer to `main.c` file.
+Please refer to the `main___.c` file you use.

-## For microcontrollers, use `hci_stack.h`.
+## (PIC) microcontrollers, use `hci_stack.h`.

- - `bool SendHCI (unsigned char *buffer, unsigned char size)`

-   The function iterates over the `buffer`, that starts with the Destination Endpoint ID (DstID), followed by the Message ID (MsgID) and finally the Payload with their specified `size`.

-   Then it calculates the CRC and adds it at the end of the HCI message and finally encodes in SLIP format as it sends the octets through the UART.
+ - `bool InitHCI (WMHCIuserProc HCIRxHandler, HCIMessage_t *RxMessage)`

+   This function initializes the serial port.
+Also indicates to the next functions, the procedure `HCIRxHandler` that will handle a decoded HCI message saved in the external `&RxMessage`.

- - `signed char ProcessHCI (unsigned char *buffer, unsigned char rxByte)`
+ - `void IncomingHCIpacker (unsigned char rxByte)`

-   This function will write in the `buffer` array, depending on the value of the received `rxByte` from the UART.
-This function should be called every time there are an incoming byte complete and ready to be read from the UART, possibly inside the UART interruption function.

- - `signed char BuffSizeHCI(void)`

-   When a successful HCI message (SLIP decoded + valid CRC16) are ready to be read from the `buffer` indicated to `ProcessHCI()`, this function returns the size of the payload (a number >= 0), otherwise returns -1 when the receiver are idle or -2 if are currently receiving an HCI message.
+   Call on every incoming octect from your serial port implementation.
+It decodes every octect from the SLIP layer using the UART and when detects the end of the message, calls the `HCIRxHandler` function from the user, specified at initialization.

+ - `bool SendHCI (HCIMessage_t *TxMessage)`

+   Once the user compiled an `HCIMessage_t` struct (only with Destination ID, Message ID and payload with their respective size), the function generates the CRC, codifies to SLIP and send it through the UART.

 ## In Windows, use `WiMOD_LoRaWAN_API.h`